12 Beneficial Range Bag Essentials

 - Eye Protection

-So get your range bag out, and prepare to gather these essential items:
+So get your range bag out and prepare to gather these essential items:

 It is hard to find a product with a name stranger than this.
-But the Uplula from Maglula makes filling your magazines easier.
+But the Uplula from Maglula—reviewed here— makes filling your magazines easier.
 Sometimes new magazine springs are tight, sometimes it is cold, and some people have hand strength issues.
 The Uplula is by far the best product for filling magazines.

-Pen/Marker and Paper —
+Pen/Marker and Paper—

 I'm odd in this regard, but this stems back to my Marine Corps days keeping track of things when I shoot longer distances.
 It's good to keep track of things like shot-calling or mistakes you've made while shooting.
 You should also be noting times for drills and other training benchmarks.
+Recording metrics and setting goals is really the only objective way to keep track of your skills.
+We talked about this concept in this article about Defensive Shooting Skills and Setting Standards.

 I always have a multi-tool in my range bag just if I need to do any maintenance on the fly.
 That one I linked to has some gun-specific tools built in that are great for getting you out of a jam.